 Most adhesives used on paper bags, such as the glue used to attach handles and other components, are water soluble.
 Any paper mill that is able to process mixed paper can remove these adhesives during the recycling process, but make sure your locality can recycle mixed paper before tossing these bags in the bin.
 Jump to the recycling locator to find out now.

 Do I have to remove any handles from the bag?

 If the handles are made of paper, you can leave them on your bag.
-Handles made from another material, such as plastic, string or ribbon, should be removed before recycling your bag.
+Handles made from other materials, such as plastic, string, or ribbon, should be removed before recycling your bag.